FREQUENTLY ASKED QUESTIONS

 WHAT SUBJECTS DO YOU PAINT?

 The natural world has always inspired me and I love that it is available for free to the masses.
-The natural world has been a favoured topic throughout my life.
-In the art world, wildlife and nature are often tackled very well in a photrealistic fashion.
+The natural world and finding beauty in the everyday is very inspirational.
+My work centres around urban landscapes, cityscapes and roadscapes.
 The way I work I like to challenge the norm by using styles that many others aren't attempting.
-You can witness the wide variety of subject matters tackled by Ben in the Ben Ark Art Shop.
+You can witness the wide variety of subject matters I have tackled in the Ben Ark Art Shop.

 HOW DOES BEING LARGELY SELF TAUGHT IMPACT ON YOUR WORK?